Josh Homme: Queens of the Stone Age (1996–present)

-Their seventh album, Villains, was released on August 25, 2017.
-Conversely, Villains contains no collaborations, but was produced by Mark Ronson.
+Their seventh album, Villains, was released in August 2017.
+The album contains no collaborations other than being produced by Mark Ronson, marking the first time the band has released an album with no featured guests on it.

 In 2018, the band was featured on Revamp, a cover album containing various renditions of Elton John songs, on which they performed "Goodbye Yellow Brick Road".

+The band's eighth album, In Times New Roman..., was released in June 2023.

 The Desert Sessions (1997–present)

 Homme founded The Desert Sessions in 1997 at the Rancho De La Luna in Joshua Tree, California, describing it as a musical collective series "that cannot be defined".
 He stated, "At Desert Sessions, you play for the sake of music.
 That's why it's good for musicians.
 If someday that's not enough anymore, or that's not the reason behind you doing it – that's not your raison d'être – then a quick reminder like Desert Sessions can do so much for you, it's amazing.
 It's easy to forget that this all starts from playing in your garage and loving it."

 The recordings are done "on the spot" in a matter of hours, and the line-up constantly changes, with new contributors being added for each new recording.
 Artists such as PJ Harvey, Twiggy Ramirez, Dave Catching, Nick Oliveri, Mark Lanegan, Ben Shepherd, John McBain, Josh Freese, Chris Goss, Alain Johannes, Dean Ween, and many others from the Palm Desert Scene have contributed to The Desert Sessions recordings.

 After 11 years of inactivity, Homme revealed in October 2014 that he would start working on more Desert Sessions material the following year.
 However, things remained silent until May 2019, when Homme posted an image on Instagram with the hashtags "#Desert, #Sessions, #11, #12".
 In September, it was announced that Desert Sessions Volumes 11 & 12 will be released on October 25, 2019.